Shenseea: Career

-In 2021, Shenseea collaborated with Kanye West on his album Donda, appearing on the songs "Pure Souls" with Roddy Ricch and "Ok Ok Pt 2" with Rooga.
-She was also appeared onstage during West's Chicago event for Donda.
+In 2021, Shenseea collaborated with Kanye West on his album Donda, appearing on the songs "Pure Souls" with Roddy Ricch and "Ok Ok pt 2" with Rooga.
+She has also appeared onstage during West's Chicago event for Donda.
 For her collaborations on West's album, Shenseea received an Album of the Year nomination, as a featured artist, at the 2022 64th Grammy Awards, marking her first Grammy nomination.
 In 2021, Shenseea also signed with Wassim "Sal" Slaiby, aka Salxo, who also manages the Weeknd and Doja Cat.
 She won Best Reggae Act at the 2021 MOBO Awards.

-On 21 January 2022, Shenseea released the song "Lick", featuring Megan Thee Stallion.
-The song is included on her debut album, Alpha, which was released on March 11, 2022.
+In 2022, Shenseea's 2018 song "Pon Mi" went viral on the video sharing platform TikTok.
+Shenseea was also nominated for a MTV Music Video Award in 2022, and also presented at the 2023 MTV Video Music Awards the following year.
+Later in 2023, she performed at the 22nd Coachella Valley Music and Arts Festival in April, and was also part of the Tropical Takeover Tour with Sean Paul and Myke Towers.
+The same year she received an NAACP Image Award for Outstanding International Song for her work on the song "Diana" by Fireboy DML.
+In late 2023, Shenseea had made a work on her song " Waistline" and on 26 January 2024 released "Hit and Run" featuring Masicka and Di Genius.
+"Hit and Run" emerged as one of Shenseea's biggest hits in her native country Jamaica as well as multiple other countries in the Caribbean with the music video garnering over 60 million views on YouTube.

+Shenseea's album Never Gets Late Here received a 2025 Grammy Awards nomination for Best Reggae Album.

 Endorsements

 Alongside her singing career, she holds multiple corporate sponsorship deals with companies such as Telecom, Firm Flow, Boom and a Pepsi-Cola JA sponsorship.